From 50 Minutes to One Command. 220 Times.

 There was one more friction nobody told me about until I started building: the YouVersion Partner Portal API is undocumented.
 No public reference, no SDK, no examples.
 I had to reverse-engineer the endpoints, payload shapes, and validation rules by intercepting network requests from the web UI and watching what worked.
 That alone took hours of focused work before any “real” code could be written.

-- Audit and clean French source plans: I ran the 110 originals through the same tooling to enforce consistency (Bible verses italicised, founder name bolded everywhere, all images regenerated to a new visual standard).
+- Audit and clean source plans: I ran the 110 French originals through the same tooling to enforce consistency (Bible verses italicised, founder name bolded, all images regenerated to a new visual standard).

-- New partner: the same pattern works for any creator publishing to YouVersion.
-One-week port whenever we want to onboard the next one.
+- New partner: the same pipeline pattern could work for any creator publishing to YouVersion.
+Estimated port: about a week of adaptation, not yet tested.

 The technical architecture, if you want it